Thank you to our Department of Children's Services Partners for hosting our Webinar Series on Brain Injury!

 Explore our YouTube Training Channel and back regularly for new trainings!

-The Center for Brain Injury Research and Training (CBIRT) at the University of Oregon has relaunced the In the Classroom after Concussion (ITC): Best Practices for Students with Brain Injury, an online training tool developed by CBIRT.
-In the Classroom after Concussion is an online course that provides helpful information, practical strategies and resources for educators working with students with brain injury.
+The Center for Brain Injury Research and Training (CBIRT) at the University of Oregon has relaunced the In the Classroom after Concussion (ITC): Best Practices for Students with Brain Injury.
+This is an online course that provides helpful information, practical strategies and resources for educators working with students with brain injury.
 For: Classroom teachers, special educators, school psychologists, counselors, therapists, and administrators.
 Total course time: 10 hours (10 PDUs).
 Work at your own pace, on your own schedule.

 ITC is an evidence-based online course that provides key information, practical strategies and resources for educators working with students with brain injury.
 You can preview the first module of the course for free here: In the Classroom.